healthplace/healthplace/playbook/README.md

 The `develop` branch is based off of `master` and is where a majority of feature branches will be branched from.

-Each ticket should have its branch.
+Each ticket should have its own branch.

+Feature branches should either be based off of `develop` or `master`.

-Most tickets should have their branch based on the `develop` branch.
+Most tickets should have their branch based off of the `develop` branch.

-Hotfixes that must be released immediately into production must have their branch based on `master`.
+Hotfixes that must be released immediately into production must have their branch based off of `master`.

 ## Contribution Guidelines